DevMountain/react-5-mini/README.md

 Begin in the root of application at `src/index.js` by importing the `Provider` component from React-Redux and `store` from `src/store.js`.
 Wrap the `App` component in a `Provider` component.
 Pass `store` as a prop to `Provider`.
 This will make our application aware of the Redux store and allow us to gain access to data.

 Open up `src/App.js` so we can connect `App` to our application's state.
-To do this we first need to import the aptly named `connect` function from `react-redux`.
+To do this, we first need to import the aptly named `connect` function from `react-redux`.
 Then, underneath your `App` component definition, create a function `mapStateToProps` that takes a parameter `state`.
 This function will tell `connect` which pieces of application state we're interested in.
 Right now we want all of it, so just return `state`.

-Using `connect` we are going to "decorate" our component, which is a fancy way of saying that we are going to let it do things it wasn't able to before, such as access data in Redux.
+Using `connect`, we are going to "decorate" our component, which is a fancy way of saying that we are going to let it do things it wasn't able to before, such as access data in Redux.
 To do this we need to first create our decorator by invoking `connect` and passing in `mapStateToProps`.
-Once our decorator is created we need to invoke it and pass in `App`, exporting the result by default.
+Once our decorator is created, we need to invoke it and pass in `App`, exporting the result by default.
 This is a little confusing at first, so check out the example below!

 <details>